MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 # Cloud monitoring guide: Response

-We discussed the five monitoring disciplines in the [Observability](observability.md) article.
-In this article, we focus on the response discipline.
+In the [Observability](observability.md) article, you learned about the five monitoring principles.
+In this article, the focus is on the response discipline.
 Response is the result of defining one or more *actions* based on data-driven decisions from monitoring that let service consumers:

 * Act smart, based on the good use of well-tuned monitoring data.
 * Apply monitoring throughout incident/problem activities.